-Editor's note: Marella Spirit sailed its final itinerary for Marella Cruises on October 21 2018.
+Editor's note: Marella Spirit sailed its final itinerary for Marella Cruises on October 21 2018 and has been scrapped.

 Marella Spirit Overview

 The longest-serving member of Marella's six-strong fleet, Marella Spirit started life in 1983 as Holland America Line's Nieuw Amsterdam.
 In 2000, the vessel was taken over by the now-defunct United States Lines and renamed Patriot, before being taken over by Louis Cruise Lines.
 Following a refit in 2002, Louis chartered the ship to Thomson (as it then was) and, in May 2003, the vessel began sailing as Thomson Spirit, before being renamed Marella Spirit in 2017.

 As an older, midsize ship Spirit has many of the trappings associated with traditional ocean liners -- all part of its appeal and one of the reasons it has built up a loyal following of repeat passengers.
 Features include good-sized cabins, a lovely wraparound teak deck and spacious public areas, such as a surprisingly large reading and games room.

 Another big draw -- particularly for first-time cruisers -- is the tried-and-trusted brand name of the U.K.'s largest tour operator -- Thomson (now TUI).
 Passengers who have gone on TUI's package holidays can expect a similar experience at sea and a product that is firmly aimed at the British market, particularly on the food and entertainment front.

 As a result, the vast majority of passengers are British.
 Although some cruises -- in particular shorter ones -- can attract people from other nationalities, such as the U.S., who might be on holiday in the U.K. and want to sample a British cruise experience.